-- 3.1 Cardiff Sixth Form College is committed to providing work-based experiences for all of our stages in GCSE, AS and A Level.
-Learning through work-focused activities is an essential part of Careers and the World of Work framework, one which we are keen to ensure for our learners.
-Work-focused experience, including visits to enterprise and work experience observations, will be at the forefront of our learners' learning experience whilst at our College. - 3.2 Whilst there is no mandatory or statutory requirement to provide work observations for each learner in Wales, this is an experience upon which we at Cardiff Sixth Form College place great value in order to develop the employability of our learners, independent of their peers and teachers.
-We recognise that whilst work observations can be beneficial to supplement a learner's application to higher education, we have a longer-term role in initiating and supporting a learner's long-term career aspirations, and we believe that effective and appropriate work observations form a pinnacle part of this development. - 3.3 Other examples of work-focused activities that we organise to support our Key Stage 4 and Key Stage 5 learners include, but are not limited to: - visits to industry; - master classes with employers; - business simulations; - enterprise activities; - taster sessions; - supporting learners in finding valuable voluntary experiences. - 3.4 As part of the Employability Plan (2018), the Welsh Government emphasise "how work experiences, employer visits, access to sector specific webinars, careers fairs and to a suite of digital services and support all have a role to play" and that they will "establish national benchmarks, performance and quality measures to drive outcomes and effective collaboration between schools, Colleges, Careers Wales and employers."
-By placing work observations and activities at the heart of our department's ethos, we will be ready for these changes and aspire to be best practice. - 3.5 In a further commitment to ensure that Cardiff Sixth Form College is delivering the best possible careers and work observation programme, we are currently working towards achieving a Careers Wales Quality Mark which will recognise our commitment to continuous quality improvement and our adherence to the Welsh Government's guidelines.
+- 4.1.
+CSFC Cambridge is committed to providing work-related experiences for all of our students.
+Learning through work-focused activities is an essential part of career development and preparation for the world of work, one which we are keen to provide for our students. - 4.2.
+Whilst there is no mandatory or statutory requirement to provide work observations for each student in independent schools, we acknowledge its inclusion in two key Gatsby Benchmarks (see 7.0).
+These experiences are something in which we at CSFC Cambridge place great value in order to develop the employability of our students, independent of their peers and teachers.
+We recognise that whilst work observations can be beneficial to supplement a student's application to higher education, we have a longer-term role in initiating and supporting a student's long-term career aspirations, and we believe that effective and appropriate work observations form a pivotal part of this development. - 4.3.
+Other examples of work-focused activities include: - visits to industry; - master classes with employers; - business simulations; - enterprise activities; - taster sessions; - supporting students in finding valuable voluntary experiences. - 4.4.
+By placing work-related activities at the heart of our college's ethos, we will be ready for these changes and aspire to be best practice.

-4.0 Aims
+5.0 Aims

-- 4.1 At Cardiff Sixth Form College, we continuously strive for excellence both in our teaching and learning environment, and pastoral support.
-Therefore, in order to provide best CEIAG support to assist learners in planning the next stage of their lives, we seek to establish best practice in Wales, in line with Welsh Government statutory guidance.
-In order to meet such a vision, we aim to meet the following goals: - raise our learners' professional aspirations and expectations; - broaden our learners' perspectives to think of a wide range of 'best fit' career opportunities beyond their immediate experiences and expectations; - encourage learners to think about their longer term goals, not always focusing on the immediate next step, and develop their resilience to help them navigate transition and change; - enable learners to be ready for an impermanent and unpredictable career in today's automated, digitised and globalised world through a focus on gaining a repertoire of transferable skills; - foster confidence in our learners to choose the most appropriate option for them free from coercion or perceived expectations; - consciously work towards preventing and challenging stereotyping in the workplace and help them to strive to enter the broadest range of careers regardless of their background or characteristics.
+- 5.1.
+At CSFC Cambridge, we continuously strive for excellence both in our teaching and learning environment and pastoral support.
+Therefore, in order to provide best CEIAG support to assist students in planning the next stage of their lives, we seek to establish best practice in the UK.
+In order to meet such a vision, we aim to meet the following goals: - Raise students' professional expectations and encourage them to aim high, whilst accommodating their needs, wishes and applicability; - Broaden our students' perspectives to think of a wide range of 'best fit' careers and alternate employment opportunities beyond their immediate experiences and expectations; - Encourage students to think about their longer term goals, not always focusing on the immediate next step, and develop their resilience to help them navigate transition and change; - Enable students to be ready for an impermanent and unpredictable career and working life in today's automated, digitised and globalised world through a focus on gaining a repertoire of transferable skills; - Foster confidence in our students to choose the most appropriate option for them, free from coercion or perceived expectations; - Instil independence and autonomy of students to be in charge of their own futures: - Consciously work towards preventing and challenging stereotyping in the advice and guidance we provide, and thus encourage students to strive to enter the broadest range of careers regardless of their background or protected characteristics.

-5.0 Objectives
+6.0 Objectives

-- 5.1 Encourage learners to develop a positive self-image and self-confidence in preparation for their work observation and future professions; - 5.2 Provide learners opportunities to develop personal attributes deemed useful by employers, such as maturity, resilience, creativity and initiative through careers and workfocused activities; - 5.3 To provide high quality work-focused experiences to our learners which reflect each individual strength and desire; - 5.4 To support our learners to become 'work ready', including a fully comprehensive and high quality CV, résumé and ability to write a tailored cover letter ready for future job and internship applications; - 5.5 To encourage learners to become actively involved and engaged in community volunteering opportunities and develop their professional acumen.
+- 6.1.
+The College's objectives are to: - Encourage students to develop a positive self-image and self-confidence in preparation for their work observation and future professions; - Provide students opportunities to develop personal attributes deemed useful by employers, such as maturity, resilience, creativity and initiative through careers and work-focused activities; - To provide high quality work-focused experiences to our students which reflect each individual strength and desire; - To support our students to become 'work ready';

+- To develop the literacy and oracy skills to allow them to showcase their skills in job interviews and other opportunities. - To encourage students to become actively involved and engaged in community volunteering opportunities and develop their professional acumen.